Smethwick: Architecture

 The oldest surviving building in Smethwick is the Old Church which stands on the corner of Church Road and the Uplands.
 This was consecrated in 1732 as a Chapel of Ease in the parish of St Peter, Harborne.
 The building was originally known as "Parkes' Chapel" in honour of Mistress Dorothy Parkes who bequeathed the money for the church and also for a local school.
 The chapel was later known as the "Old Chapel", and the public house next to it is still called this.
 In the church there are several fine memorials, including one to Dorothy Parkes.

 The Grade I listed Galton Bridge spans the New Line canal and railway.
-When built in 1829 by Thomas Telford, it was the longest single-span bridge in the world.
+When built in 1829 by Thomas Telford, it was the highest single-span bridge in the world.
 Its name commemorates Samuel Galton, a local landowner and industrialist.
 It is identical to Telford's bridge at Holt Fleet over the River Severn built in 1828 and opened in 1830.

 The public library in the High Street was originally built as the Public Hall in 1866–67 and is designed by Yeoville Thomason.

 Matthew Boulton and James Watt opened their Soho Foundry in the north of Smethwick (not to be confused with the Soho Manufactory in nearby Soho) in the late 18th century.
 In 1802, William Murdoch illuminated the foundry with gas lighting of his own invention.
 The foundry was later home to weighing scale makers W & T Avery Ltd.

 Rolfe Street public baths were among the first public swimming baths in the country when opened north of the town centre in 1888.
 The baths remained open for nearly a century before closing.
 In the late 1980s, the Black Country Museum expressed interest in transferring the building to its site in Dudley and so the transfer of the building began in 1989.
 It was finally opened to visitors at the museum in 1999, housing the museum's exhibition gallery and archive resource centre.

 Thimblemill Library is a Grade II listed building built in brick in the Moderne style.